French, Italian or Swiss... There are three basic kinds of meringues with different recipes for very different uses.

 Italian meringue is used for many more complex recipes such as macaroons, desserts, Norwegian omelettes, mousses or soufflés glacés.

-It's also popular on top of lemon meringue pies, when the meringue can be colored with a grill or with a blowtorch.
+It's also popular on top of lemon meringue pies, when the meringue can be coloured with a grill or with a blowtorch.